Left behind and grieving, survivors of Libya floods call for accountability

 The World Health Organization says a total of 3,958 deaths have been registered in hospitals, but a previous death toll given by the head of Libya’s Red Crescent said at least 11,300 were killed.
 The U.N.
 Office for the Coordination of Humanitarian Affairs says at least 9,000 people are still missing.

-Bashir Omar, a spokesman for the International Committee of the Red Cross, said the fatalities are in the thousands, but he didn’t give a specific toll for the number of retrieved bodies, since there are many groups involved in the recovery effort.
+Bashir Omar, a spokesman for the International Committee of the Red Cross, said the fatalities are in the thousands, but he did not give a specific toll for the number of retrieved bodies, since there are many groups involved in the recovery effort.

-Many Derna residents, including women and children, are spending all their time at collection points of bodies.
+Many Derna residents, including women and children, are spending their days at the city’s collection points for the bodies.
 They are desperate to know who is inside body bags carried by ambulances.

 Inside a school in the western part of the city, authorities posted photos of the retrieved bodies.

-Anas Aweis, a 24-year-old resident, lost two brothers and is still searching for his father and four cousins.
+Anas Aweis, a 24-year-old resident of Derna, lost two brothers and is still searching for his father and four cousins.
 He went to the Ummul Qura school in the Sheiha neighborhood to inspect the exhibited photos.

 “It’s chaos,” he said after spending two hours waiting in lines.
 “We want to know where they buried them if they died.”